 Harold is survived by a son: Myron (Holly) Peterson of Eden Prairie, MN; a daughter: Ruth (John) Reese of Mentor, MN; two granddaughters: Kelly (Randy) Seyler of Naples, FL & Jamie Reese of New York City, NY; two step-granddaughters: Blair Jones of Los Angeles, CA & Corinne Jones of Madison, WI; three great-grandchildren: Reece, Jace & Wyatt Seyler; and a sister: Anita Larson of Fargo, ND.
 He was preceded in death by his parents: Anton & Lena Peterson; siblings: George Peterson, Clarence Peterson, Mildred Odegaard, Wilbur Peterson & Albert Peterson; and his wife: Alma.

-In keeping with Harold's spirit of generosity, in lieu of flowers, memorials to the Our Savior's Lutheran Church Radio Broadcast, The UMC Harold and Alma Peterson Endowment Scholarship, or the RiverView Health Foundation are preferred.
+Page 2 of 2 - In keeping with Harold's spirit of generosity, in lieu of flowers, memorials to the Our Savior's Lutheran Church Radio Broadcast, The UMC Harold and Alma Peterson Endowment Scholarship, or the RiverView Health Foundation are preferred.

 The funeral service for Harold O. Peterson will be held at 10:30 AM, Friday, January 4th, 2013 at Our Savior's Lutheran Church, Crookston, with the Rev. Steven Bohler officiating.
 Visitation will be at the Stenshoel-Houske Funeral Home in Crookston on Thursday from 5-7 PM, with a 7PM prayer service and also at the church for one hour prior to the service.
 Interment will be in the Eldred Cemetery at a later date.